Ministries & Missions

 “For God so loved the world . . .”
 College Park Church understands that we are the recipients of God’s boundless love and that God has called us to show that same love to others locally and globally.
 Guided by College Park’s Missions Committee, our faith community is currently involved in a number of opportunities to express God’s love in tangible ways to other people.

 Three Nickels is a missions fund-raising program to help people living and dying in extreme poverty throughout the world.
 The yearly goal is to have 100 families or individuals pledge to give at least $1 per week (3 nickels per day).
-In 2015, our Three Nickels fund will:
+Our 2022-2023 Three Nickels campaign will support:

 - Greensboro Urban Ministry: On the third Sunday of every month we cook and serve dinner to about 100 homeless people at Urban Ministry’s Potter’s House Community Kitchen.
 We also collect nonperishable foods every month to help Urban Ministry provide emergency food to families and individuals in need.

 - PFLAG: Made up of parents, families, friends, and allies uniting with people who are lesbian, gay, bisexual, transgender, and queer (LGBTQ), PFLAG is committed to advancing equality through its mission of support, education, and advocacy.
-Join them for our monthly meetings at 7:30 PM at College Park on the 3rd Tuesday of every month.
+Meeting happening virtually right now.
+To get sent a zoom link, email email@example.com.

 - Girl Scouts: We are delighted to host a great troop!

 - Outrageous Outreach is an opportunity for College Park’s children in grades 3–5 to grow in their understanding of serving God through serving others.
-This lively group meets every 4–6 weeks and works with 3rd–5th graders from Grace United Methodist Church on various service projects.
+This group is not meeting currently, but will likely resume post-Covid.
 Activities have included serving a meal at and collecting towels and linens for Pathways Center (a local shelter for homeless families), cleaning up the garden at Kids Path (at Hospice and Palliative Care of Greensboro), and playing games with Burmese refugee children whose parents are in English class.

 - Alliance of Baptists, Washington, DC